What to see in Malta: 20 things not to miss

 10. San Julian

-San Julian is the most touristy place on the island of Malta.
-The bay is a pleasant place for the view and where you can find many bars and restaurants where you can refresh yourself.
-Just after the Bay you will find the elegant marina of Porto Maso Marina, where you can find ethnic restaurants of all kinds.
-In this area there are also several casinos where you can squander your savings.
+San Julian is by far the most touristy place on the island of Malta.
+The bay is a pleasant place for a view and where you can find plenty of places and restaurants to refresh yourself.
+Just past the Bay is the elegant marina of Porto Maso Marina, where you can find all kinds of ethnic restaurants.
+There are also several casinos in the area where one can squander one’s savings.
 The last part of this town is called Paceville.
-This is the place of the Maltese “movida”!
-The district that never sleeps, where the music comes out of the various clubs.
-Where young (and old) people can find places to have fun, have a chat, drink and meet other people.
+This is the place for Maltese ‘movida‘!
+The neighbourhood that never sleeps, where music blares from the various venues.
+Where young (and old) people can find places to have fun, chat, drink and meet other people.

 San Julian Bay